Bell's palsy is the most common cause of facial paralysis on one side. This face droop is usually temporary. And it isn’t life-threatening.

 - Certain medications

-Bell's palsy symptoms may come on suddenly or develop over a few days.
+Bell's palsy symptoms happen suddenly or develop over a few days.
 Initial symptoms may include:

-- Pain behind the ear that is followed by weakness and paralysis of the face
+- Pain behind the ear followed by weakness and paralysis in your face

 - Slight increase in sensitivity to sound on the affected side

 - Changes in taste